 5. New Type Of Qualified Stock Grant For Privately Held Companies

 The final legislation adopted as one of its provisions a version of the Empowering Employees Through Stock Ownership Act.
 This provision lets an employee in a privately held company elect to defer income for federal tax purposes at NQSO exercise or RSU vesting for up to five years as long as the company's equity awards meet certain conditions.
 It is too soon to fully evaluate the advantages this type of grant may have over early-exercise stock options.
 For details on the provision, see our article about this new type of equity award.

 6. Increases In The Exemptions For Estate Tax And Gift Tax

 The TCJA doubled the estate, gift, and generation-skipping transfer (GST) tax exemption to $11.18 million ($22.36 million for married couples), with future yearly increases for inflation (though the exemption may revert to its pre-2018 level after 2025).
+In 2019, the exemption is $11.4 million for unmarried taxpayers and $22.8 million for married taxpayers.
 This affects wealth-transfer strategies for estate planning and gifting for employees who are lucky enough to have become very wealthy from company stock.
 The stock and other assets held at death, you still get a step-up in basis to their fair market value.